Next: iklib records defs consig, Previous: iklib records defs super-proto, Up: iklib records defs [Index]

 function becomes this type’s destructor function.

-The destructor function must return zero values (for example using (values)
+The destructor function must return zero values (for example using (values) in tail

 position).